cecymontse-delgadillo/jhu_software_concepts/module_4/README.md

 # Pytest and Sphinx: Python Pizza Ordering System

 A simple Python system to build pizzas with your choice of crust, sauces, cheese, and toppings — add them to an order, calculate costs, and test it all with pytest.
+Documentation generated with Sphinx.

 ## Project Structure
 .